wiesmann/QuickDrawViewer/README.md

 There is an export icon in the toolbar that allows you to export to PDF files.
 There is some primitive drag-drop that as of Mac OS X 15.5 seems to work with most targets I could test with.

+## Conversion tool

+A small conversion command-line tool is provided, it takes PICT files as input and writes PDF files.
+Note that this tool has minimal error handling.
+I would recommend to keep the original files, as – hopefully – the quality of the conversion will improve with time.

 ## Helper script

 I wrote a small [Python script](QuickDrawViewer/pict_de_rez.py) for converting the QuickDraw data in a text resource description into  actual PICT files.